Peru

 In 2022, Human Rights Watch also noted that “Several decrees issued by Peruvian President Pedro Castillo that suspend fundamental rights in some areas of the country constitute disproportionate measures that encourage possible abuses.”
 For example, on April 7, 2022, President Castillo issued a 30-day State of Emergency decree that applies to the national road network and responds to the problem derived by a carrier strike.
 The State of Emergency enables the government to deploy the Armed Forces on these highways and suspend the constitutional rights of freedom of transit and peaceful assembly.”

 Lastly, there were protests after the vacancy of former President Pedro Castillo in December 2022.
 The protesters demanded the resignation of the current President Dina Boluarte and a new Constitution, as well as early presidential and congressional elections.
-More generally, in December 2022, according to the “Social Conflict Report” of the Ombudsman’s Office, there were 221 social conflicts, including 160 active and 61 latent, as well as 704 collective protest actions.
-There were 38 deaths and 360 people injured.
+According to the “Social Conflict Report” (August 2024) of the Ombudsman’s Office, there were 206 social conflicts, including 157 active, 87 in a process of dialogue and 49 latent, as well as 224 collective protest actions in Peru.

 UN Universal Periodic Review Reports UPR Peru